dclelland/Saddle/README.md

 phase -> atan2

-should this support rgba as well as xyz etc?
+should this support rgba as well as xyz etc? yeah perhaps these should have image implementations...? complex matrix image should have the lightness around the right way; just invert it first

-jacobian - just do it on a torus and then crop it

-Not Matrix2x2/Matrix3x3?
-And not Matrix<SIMD3<Scalar>>? (this would lose you all the Accelerate functions)

-perhaps do support SIMD2 etc structs via subscripts add functors

-yeah perhaps these should have image implementations...?

 - arithmetic
 - wrappers
 - functors
 - dot and cross products
-- complex image should have the lightness around the right way; just invert it first
 ```